exercism/fortran/docs/TESTS.md

 The tests depends on a small library called `testlib` which is downloaded from github the first time the build is configured with cmake.

-In case the download fails download can be done manually, eg.
+In case the download fails, the download can be done manually, eg.

 ```
 mkdir testlib